Basic data types, vectors and arrays used by ODIN (tjutils library)

 Arrays

 Multidimensional arrays are covered by the tjarray template class.
 It is derived from the tjvector class to store the data.
 In addition, the information about the dimensionality and extent in each dimension is stored separately in the class by an ndim object.
-Some predefined array classes and their corresponding JCAMP-DX type are created by using the tjarray template class:
+Some predefined array classes and their corresponding LDR type are created by using the tjarray template class:

 Some examples on how to use these arrays: